Saurabh299/hotel-temperature/README.md

 ## Overview

 This extend includes making an IoT temperature checking framework that peruses temperature information from a sensor, distributes it to an MQTT broker, and gives a component to check and caution in the event that the temperature surpasses a certain limit.
-It moreover uncovered this information through a basic HTTP API for simple get to.
+It more over uncovered this information through a basic HTTP API for simple get to.

 ## Components